ga386-hash/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Record a few seconds of your own speech (`arecord -d 5 -f cd -c 1 -r 16000 test.wav`) and transcribe it with at least two model sizes.
 Report the real-time factor for each.
 At what point does the accuracy improvement stop being worth the delay, for a system that has to answer you?**\*\*

+**I recorded myself saying "My zip code is 10016" and transcribed it with three model sizes.
+Tiny had a real-time factor of 0.21x, base was 0.37x, and small was 1.06x.
+All three got it right, so the bigger models added delay without improving accuracy.
+Small was even slower than real time, meaning it took longer to transcribe than it took me to say it.**

+**For a system that has to answer you, the improvement stops being worth it after base.
+Tiny and base respond fast enough to feel like a conversation, while small adds a noticeable wait.
+On my first try, all three models heard "1001" because the recording cut off before I finished.
+A bigger model couldn't fix that, which shows that timing matters as much as model size.**

 \*\***Write your own script that verbally asks for a numerical input (a phone number, zipcode, number of pets) and records the answer the respondent provides.**\*\* Numbers are a good stress test — transcription systems make characteristic errors on digit strings, and you will want to know what they are before you design around them.

 ## C. Turn-taking: knowing when someone has stopped talking